DevModeChris/DinoRun/README.md

 Want to learn how the game works?
 Start by looking at these files:

 1. First, check out `index.html` - it's like the game's skeleton
-2. Then look at `dino.js` - it controls our dinosaur character
+2. Then look at `core/game.js` - it's the brain of our game!
+3. Check out `entities/dino.js` - it controls our dinosaur character
-3. Try reading `obstacle.js` to see how the obstacles work
+4. Try reading `entities/obstacle.js` and `config/obstacles.js` to see how obstacles work
-4. Look at `powerup.js` to learn about special abilities
+5. Look at `entities/powerup.js` and `config/powerups.js` to learn about special abilities
+6. Finally, explore `entities/mob.js` and `config/mobs.js` to see how creatures work

 All the code has comments that explain what's happening!
+We use lots of emoji icons to make it fun and easy to understand.

 ## 🛠️ For Others